Whats My Scrap Worth?

 Why grades matter for payout

 Grades exist because mills need predictable feedstock.
 The cleaner and more uniform the input, the less processing the mill has to do and the more they'll pay.
-Sub-topics this category will expand:
+ISRI's published specs (the same ones US yards use to define grade boundaries — Barley for clean aluminum extrusion, Birch/Cliff for copper wire, Honey for #2 copper, HMS 1 and HMS 2 for prepared steel, and so on) give yards and mills a common vocabulary across the country.

 Common grade ladders by metal